 Itinerary: San Casciano, Greve in Chianti, Badia a Passignano, Tavarnelle

-Chianti tour from San Casciano in Val di Pesa to Greve in Chianti to discover Medieval villages and the Chianti wine
+Chianti tour to discover Medieval villages and Chianti wine

-You can choose from many roads and some guided tours that are dedicated to the exploration of this unique area and its treasures.
-If you visiting the area on your own we suggest taking the route that runs from San Casciano in Val di Pesa to Greve in Chianti, as it is one of the most beautiful and suggestive ones.
-This cultural and wine-related tour will allow you to stop in some charming villages and to enjoy stunning views of the hills and the vineyards kissed by the sun.(pic n°3).
+Let's start from Florance in the direction of San Casciano in Val di Pesa to explore this unique area and its treasures.
+This cultural and wine-related tour will allow you to stop in some charming villages and enjoy stunning views of the hills and the vineyards kissed by the sun.

 San Casciano in Val di Pesa (pic n°4) is located halfway between Florence and Siena.
 Surrounded by Medieval walls, the town obviously is one of the most productive centers for the production of Chianti Classico (pic n°2), and it can boast some beautiful tourist attractions as well.
 Church of Santa Maria al Prato preserves lots of works of art, but also, the Romanesque-style Pieve di San Pancrazio or Pieve di Santo Stefano in Campoli is worth a visit.
 The town offers lots of other remarkable buildings to visit, such as the theater, the library, and the interesting town museum.
 Many castles and villas are spread in their surroundings such as Machiavelli's house in Sant'Andrea in Percussina.